Ebbi53/past_projects_demos/3. JETS Visualizer/README.md

 * Used **[AmCharts](https://www.amcharts.com/), [d3-funnel](https://jakezatecky.github.io/d3-funnel/),** and **[CanvasJS](https://canvasjs.com/)** for different visualizations.
 And **[DC.js](https://dc-js.github.io/dc.js/)** for cross-filtering.
 * Initially deployed the application on **[Heroku](https://www.heroku.com/)** and then permanently on **[AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/)**.

 *Please note that due to data privcacy issues, the application is not available and accessible for general public which is why I have attached a short recording (GIF) for demonstration.
-If you want to have a proper look at the video, please download the **.mp4** video file from above*
+If you want to have a proper look at the video, please either watch it **[here]()** or download the **.mp4** video file from above*

 ---